ArduPilot/ardupilot_wiki/common/source/docs/common-msp-osd-overview.rst

 Configuration
 =============

-To enable MSP OSD, set the following parameters (using SERIAL port 2 as the port to attach to the DJI Air unit using both TX and RX lines):
+To enable MSP OSD, set the following parameters (example below is using SERIAL port 2 as the port to attach to the DJI Air unit using both TX and RX lines):

- - :ref:`OSD_TYPE<OSD_TYPE>` = 3
+ - :ref:`OSD_TYPE<OSD_TYPE>` = 3  (only required to obtain statistics information panels).
+Can be set to 1 if autopilot has integrated analog OSD to use that feature in addition to the MSP OSD feature for DJI goggles.
  - :ref:`SERIAL2_PROTOCOL<SERIAL2_PROTOCOL>` = 33
  - :ref:`MSP_OPTIONS<MSP_OPTIONS>` = 0 (polling mode)